bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 filter dada2 asvs using unassigned feature ids from vsearch import this and send it to the bayesian classifier do the same for bayes output

+## 05/31/25
+what i did:
+parse_output now processes and filters both vsearch and bayes tsvs moved all of the functions over to the wrapper

+next steps:
+i passed the retained vserach tsv to the bayesian classifier, but what i need to do is take the unassigned tsv, get all of the feature ids and use that to grab sequences from dada2 output. i will write a script to do that tomorrow.